n7tae/mvoice/README.md

 ## Configuring mvoice

 Be sure to plug in your headset before starting *mvoice*.
 Once your ready, open a shell and type `bin/mvoice`.
-Most log messages will be displayed within the log window of qdv, but a few messages, especially if there are problems, may also be printed in the shell you launch qdv from.
+Most log messages will be displayed within the log window of mvoice, but a few messages, especially if there are problems, may also be printed in the shell you launch mvoice from.

 Once it launches, click the **Settings** button and make sure to set your callsign and the codec setting on the M17 page.
 You can usually leave the audio settings on "default".
 Also enable IPv6 if you internet provider supports it.
 Click the Okay button and your settings will be saved in your ~/etc/ directory.